Last Updated on by Karl

 Instagram and Snapchat are brand-friendly social platforms.
 One of the most used features of these social platforms by brands is – ‘Stories’.

 Share strong creative short videos on these platforms to improve traffic to your site and boost conversions for your sales.
-Ensure you provide a relevant link at the end of the video to encourage prospective customer to make the purchase.
+Ensure you provide a relevant link at the end of the video to encourage the prospective customer to make the purchase.

 The Society NYC is killing it with Instagram Stories: